ricklove/LoveMVC/Notes/WorkHours.md

 ## Convert Templates to Asp.Net Mvc with Client Selection

+## Fix

-## Fix: Use custom objects for models for blank data
+- Use custom objects for models for blank data